onhalfway/weijiacheng/docs/contents/wjch/en/headway/elementary/hw4e-elementary-wb.md

 - R: OK.
 Can I have a name for the reservation, please?
 - H: Harold.
 Harold Jones.
 - H: Oh, I almost forgot.
 Can we have a table near a window, please?
 And in a non-smoking section?
-- R: Our restaurant is entirely non somking.
+- R: Our restaurant is entirely non smoking.
 We can't promise you a window seat, but we'll do our best.
 - H: Thank you.
 If a window seat is unavailable, then anything that's not too close to the kitchen will be fine.
 - H: One last question: what's parking like at the restaurant?
 - R: We have a parking lot behind the restaurant, and there's also space on the street for parking if you need it.
 Do any of the guests have special needs?